 Industries with a lot of manual labor have heavily invested in developing safety equipment for their employees.
-Goggles and hard hats may not look like much, but they’re carefully designed and rigorously tested to protect as many eyes and noggins as possible.
-Harnesses, gloves, reflectors, and other pieces of safety gear follow the same idea: A stitch in time saves nine.
+Goggles and hard hats may not look like much, but they're carefully designed and rigorously tested to protect as many eyes and noggins as possible.
+Harnesses, gloves, reflectors, and other pieces of safety gear follow the same idea: An ounce of prevention is worth a pound of cure.

 Not every bad thing that happens on a job site is a one-shot accident, though.
 Workers' poor bodies are sometimes punished simply by carrying out their duties.
 That repetitive stress can cause the workers lasting damage and reduce their performance.
 Aware of this, some companies are reaching for slightly more futuristic (and pretty cool) methods to protect their workers.
 For instance, Lowe's hardware superstore chain has experimentally outfitted four of its workers with "exosuit"-style harnesses that should greatly reduce the stress put on them during their day.
 They may be on to something, but what might the far-reaching consequences of such equipment be on work injury law?